-You will get a new set of customer data from where you can learn for your marketing strategies.
-App marketers can get insights around individuals and groups of customers who are doing specific tasks on the app.
+You will get a new set of customer data from where you can learn your marketing strategies.
+App marketers can get insights into individuals and groups of customers who are doing specific tasks on the app.

 Data-driven insights into churn and retention issues

-The successful mobile apps don’t only focus on high LTV customers or acquisitions, but also on the gap between churn and retention.
-You can get highly accurate predictions around churn based customer data.
+Successful mobile apps don’t only focus on high LTV customers or acquisitions, but also on the gap between churn and retention.
+You can get highly accurate predictions around churn-based customer data.
 You can use this data to bring the customers back.

 You can’t just analyze your app with the mobile version of Google analytics but can also develop and host it.
 Google’s all-in-one SDK is Firebase.
 It is focused on all important KPIs such as analytics, crash reporting, A/B tests, hosting, etc. It is available for both iOS and Android.
 The other features are Adwords, Cloud messaging, application performance monitoring, etc. It comes with free as well as a paid version which starts at $25 per month.

 - Secure Database

 - All-in-one tool for quantitative analytics, A/B tests and hosting

 - Can get expensive for apps with high traffic